XiaoleiLiuBio/G2P/README.md

 ```
 jar: executive software
 rep: number of simulated phenotypes
-dis: distribution of QTN effects
+dis: distribution of QTN effects, two options, 'nor' and 'geo'
 m: mean value of the normal distribution
 v: variance of the normal distribution
 QTNarea: the genomic area that used to select QTNs